Telling up from down: How marine flatworms learn to sense gravity

-Category: Environment Hits: 0All life forms are endowed with the ability to sense gravity.
+Category: Environment Hits: 4All life forms are endowed with the ability to sense gravity.
 However, the mechanism is not well-understood in acoels, a group of marine flatworms that represent a primitive invertebrate (without backbone) lifeform.
 In a new study, zoologists suggest necessary conditions for this ability to develop in hatchlings of an acoel species native to Okayama sea coasts, opening doors to understanding evolution better and pathology treatment applications in humans.

 Read more https://www.sciencedaily.com/releases/2021/05/210521094458.htm